X

 • Get enough sleep at night, and rest in the daytime when you feel tired.

-• Ease back into your normal activities when you feel stronger.
+• Ease back into your typical activities when you feel stronger.

 • Don't participate in contact and recreational sports until you get your doctor's OK.

-• Check with your health care provider before you begin driving, playing sports, riding a bicycle or operating heavy machinery.
+• Check with your healthcare team before you begin driving, playing sports, riding a bicycle or operating heavy machinery.
 Your reaction times likely will have slowed as a result of your brain injury.

-• Check with your doctor before taking medication.
+• Check with your healthcare team before taking medicine.

 • Don't drink alcohol until you've recovered fully.
 Alcohol may slow recovery, and drinking too much can increase your risk of a second injury.